This post will run through Installing phpLDAPAdmin on Ubuntu 16.04. You will need a server or desktop install that has a working LDAP server on it.

 Let’s start off by installing phpLDAPadmin on Ubuntu 16.04 and other related software.

-sudo apt-get update sudo apt-get install apache2-utils phpldapadmin libarchive-zip-perl
+sudo apt-get install apache2-utils phpldapadmin libarchive-zip-perl

 We begin by telling phpldapadmin how to connect to our LDAP server and how to render its pages for some custom layouts.